BITSS/IPA-BITSS-Workshop-2016/DemoOutline.md

 1. Commit the changes.
 1. Make some more changes, and also add a .do file. *What do changes look like?
 History?*
 1. Commit the changes separately.
-1. Undo a commit with Revert.
+1. Undo a commit with Revert. *Does it work if you try to revert a commit that adds a file?*
 2.